Monthly Shopping List for Fatty Liver Disease: Here’s What to Buy

-You can purchase products monthly or weekly (or even more often, especially where fresh ingredients are involved) and the huge list below will help you get everything you need to reverse your fatty liver disease.
+You can purchase products monthly, weekly, or even more often, especially where fresh ingredients are involved.

-Since many people have various other restrictions (like vegans, gluten-free diets and so on), it’s difficult to create one list that fits all requirements, hence my approach of listing the products and letting you decide which fit your new eating style and potential restrictions or preferences.
+Since many people have various other restrictions (like being vegan, on gluten-free diets, and so on), it’s difficult to create one list that fits all requirements, so choose the perfect products for you from the list below.

-Plus, you can buy everything online which is even better and easier!
+The best part is that you can buy almost everything online nowadays, which makes it even better and easier!

-It takes me several hours to update this list every year, so any support you can show is greatly appreciated: share it with your friends, or help me keep this blog alive by joining my Patreon page.
+It takes me several hours to update this list every year, so if you feel like supporting my work and helping me keep this blog alive, you can do so by joining my Patreon page.

-Also note: I get commissions for purchases made through links in this article.
-However, this does not influence the prices, nor the products I recommend.
+Also note: I get commissions for purchases made through links in this article, at no extra cost for you.
+Also, this does not influence the products I recommend – I only recommend products I personally enjoy and/or fully trust.

 Fresh vegetables and fruits